georgian-io/pyoats/README.md

 I'd also like to extend my gratitude to all the contributors at [`Darts`][Darts-url] (for time series predictions) and [`PyOD`][PyOD-url] (for general outlier detection), whose projects have enabled a straight-forward extension into the domain of time series anomaly detection.

-Finally, it'll be remiss of me to not mention [DATA Lab @ Rice University](https://cs.rice.edu/~xh37/index.html), whose wonderful [`TODS`][Darts-url] package served as a major inspiration for this project.
+Finally, it'll be remiss of me to not mention [DATA Lab @ Rice University](https://cs.rice.edu/~xh37/index.html), whose wonderful [`TODS`][TODS-url] package served as a major inspiration for this project.
 Please check them out especially if you're looking for AutoML support.

 [![Darts][Darts]][Darts-url] [![PyOD][PyOD]][PyOD-url] [![TODS][TODS]][TODS-url]